hannesfrank/awesome-remnote/README.md

 <!-- TODO: Add references from my RemNote -->

-- [RemNote Tour with Founder Martin Schneider](https://www.youtube.com/watch?v=vlm3_57JuMI) - Interview with Martin Schneider by Robert Haisfield about the role of memory in knowledge management aka spaced repetition.
+- [:tv: RemNote Tour with Founder Martin Schneider](https://www.youtube.com/watch?v=vlm3_57JuMI) - Interview with Martin Schneider by Robert Haisfield about the role of memory in knowledge management aka spaced repetition.

 ## Learning

 _How to get knowledge into your head._

 - :mortar_board: [Learning how to Learn by Barbara Oakley and Terrence Sejnowski.](https://www.coursera.org/learn/learning-how-to-learn) A MOOC of empirically proven learning techniques in the simplest possible terms.
-  - :closed_book:[A Mind for Numbers: How to Excel at Math and Science (Even If You Flunked Algebra)](https://www.goodreads.com/book/show/18693655-a-mind-for-numbers) accompanying book, can be read without taking the course or alongside it.
+- [:closed_book: A Mind for Numbers: How to Excel at Math and Science (Even If You Flunked Algebra)](https://www.goodreads.com/book/show/18693655-a-mind-for-numbers) accompanying book, can be read without taking the course or alongside it.
-- 📕 [Make it Stick: The Science of Successful Learning\_ by Peter C. Brown, Henry L. Roediger III, Mark A. McDaniel](https://www.goodreads.com/book/show/18770267-make-it-stick) Drawing on recent discoveries in cognitive psychology and other disciplines, the authors offer concrete techniques for becoming more productive learners.
+- [:closed_book: Make it Stick: The Science of Successful Learning\_ by Peter C. Brown, Henry L. Roediger III, Mark A. McDaniel](https://www.goodreads.com/book/show/18770267-make-it-stick) Drawing on recent discoveries in cognitive psychology and other disciplines, the authors offer concrete techniques for becoming more productive learners.
-- 📄 [Improving Students’ Learning With Effective Learning Techniques: Promising Directions From Cognitive and Educational Psychology](https://pcl.sitehost.iu.edu/rgoldsto/courses/cogscilearning/dunloskiimprovingstudentlearning.pdf) by John Dunlosky, Katherine A. Rawson, Elizabeth J. Marsh, Mitchell J. Nathan, Daniel T. Willingham - Paper investigating the (in)effectiveness of learning techniques (elaborative interrogation, self-explanation, summarization, highlighting, keyword mnemonic, imagery use for text learning, rereading, practice testing, distributed practice, and interleaved practice).
+- [:page_facing_up: Improving Students’ Learning With Effective Learning Techniques: Promising Directions From Cognitive and Educational Psychology](https://pcl.sitehost.iu.edu/rgoldsto/courses/cogscilearning/dunloskiimprovingstudentlearning.pdf) by John Dunlosky, Katherine A. Rawson, Elizabeth J. Marsh, Mitchell J. Nathan, Daniel T. Willingham - Paper investigating the (in)effectiveness of learning techniques (elaborative interrogation, self-explanation, summarization, highlighting, keyword mnemonic, imagery use for text learning, rereading, practice testing, distributed practice, and interleaved practice).
-  -  ["What Works, What Doesn't"](https://wcer.wisc.edu/docs/resources/cesa2017/Dunlosky_SciAmMind.pdf) - The easy-to-read illustrated summary by the original authors in a popular science publication.
+  -  [:memo: "What Works, What Doesn't"](https://wcer.wisc.edu/docs/resources/cesa2017/Dunlosky_SciAmMind.pdf) - The easy-to-read illustrated summary by the original authors in a popular science publication.
-- :books: [Learning Library](https://www.notion.so/Learning-Library-2ecb646b5e1e4d5c8274c73c3fbb2541) by Moritz Wallawitsch (RemNote Co-founder) - A library with links to resources about: Learning-Psychology, Note-Taking, Spaced Repetition, Memory, Visual Learning, Machine Learning, Attention, Creative thinking, Mental Models, Knowledge Representation, Reading, Connected Thought, Edtech, Learning-journey, and more.
+-  [:books: Learning Library](https://www.notion.so/Learning-Library-2ecb646b5e1e4d5c8274c73c3fbb2541) by Moritz Wallawitsch (RemNote Co-founder) - A library with links to resources about: Learning-Psychology, Note-Taking, Spaced Repetition, Memory, Visual Learning, Machine Learning, Attention, Creative thinking, Mental Models, Knowledge Representation, Reading, Connected Thought, Edtech, Learning-journey, and more.

 ### Spaced Repetition